 We may earn a commission from affiliate links ()

-Defined by dramatic mountain peaks and turquoise blue bodies of water, North Cascades National Park provides perhaps the most rugged place to visit in all of Washington state and a wonderful place to camp.
-The park encompasses over a half million acres, including the Lake Chelan and Ross Lake National Recreation Areas.
+Dramatic mountain peaks and turquoise bodies of water define camping at North Cascades National Park.
+This high elevation national park of northern Washington is perhaps the most rugged place to visit in the state.
+The park encompasses over a half-million acres, including the noteworthy Lake Chelan and Ross Lake National Recreation Areas.

 The scenic and seasonal North Cascades Highway (State Route 20) runs across the entire park between roughly May and November, depending on weather conditions.
-The drive along this scenic roadway is an adventure all its own and connects many dramatic attractions along the way, including the Skagit River, Diablo Lake, and the Methow Valley, as well as many of the great campgrounds that enable multiple days of exploring.
+The drive along this scenic roadway is an adventure all its own and connects many dramatic attractions along the way.
+Just a few pitstops worth pulling over for include the Skagit River, Diablo Lake, and the Methow Valley.

-To really experience the grandeur, North Cascades offers other unique overnight opportunities, including boat-in campsites, scenic community campgrounds, and remote backcountry sites.
-Find the best spots to pitch your tent with our list of the top campgrounds at North Cascades National Park.
+North Cascades offers other unique overnight opportunities, including boat-in campsites, scenic community campgrounds, and remote backcountry sites.
+Find the best spots to pitch a tent or park an RV with our list of the top campgrounds at North Cascades National Park.